Travel in Greece

 Transfers from the airport to the centre of Athens or to the port

 To get from the airport to the port of Piraeus, you can take a direct bus.
 The drive takes 45 to 90 minutes, depending on traffic.
 The bus leaves at the arrivals level.
 The terminal and the ticket issuing office are right outside exit number 5.
 It is bus number 96; the ticket costs about €3.

-In Piraeus, the bus terminal is not far from the port.
+In Piraeus, the bus terminal is in the port.
 Tell the bus driver when you arrive which island you are going to and ask him which direction you should walk.
-If he or she doesn't know, then walk to the nearest pier and ask there.
+If he or she doesn’t know, then walk to the nearest pier and ask there.

 Of course you could also take a taxi.
 There are always plenty waiting at the airport.
 Taxis in Greece are not expensive, though there are some extras when you take a taxi from the airport on top of the normal fare (special airport and toll charges) and you are also charged for each piece of luggage.
 The total price should not exceed €50.

 There are several ways to get from the airport to the centre of Athens.
 The easiest way, of course, is to take a taxi, but you can also take the train/metro or the airport bus.
 You should take bus 95 which goes right to the city centre (Syntagma), normally in less than an hour.
 Buses leave every 10 – 30 minutes depending on the time of day.
 The fare is about €3 per person.
 You can buy tickets from the bus driver, all metro stations or (blue-coloured) public transport ticket booths.

 The train/metro is also fast and easy (just slightly more expensive).
 Line 3 goes straight from the airport to Syntagma square or Monastiraki (Plaka).
 Trains go every half hour and the trip takes about 45 minutes.

 Should you rent a moped on the Greek islands?